targeted-lipidomics/quant_MSImageR/README.rst

 quantMSImageR
 ==============================================

-Software tools (largely extended from the R package Cardinal) for quantification of mass spectrometry imaging (MSI) data.
+Software tools (largely extended from the R package Cardinal) for processing and quantification of targeted (multiple reaction monitoring) mass spectrometry imaging (MSI) data.

 ------------
 Install